-Technical information obtained for pest problems on crops including plantain, coconut, papaya, avocado, mango.
+information Technical obtained for pest problems on crops including plantain, coconut, papaya, avocado, mango.
 A Draft print out of the local pest situation by crop was distributed for consideration of local officials.
-A Plant Ouarantine Database for managing information obtained in plant quarantine was developed in collaboration with FAO/CPPC the Ministry and Agriculture.
+A Plant Ouarantine Database for managing information obtained in plant quarantine was in collaboration with developed the Ministry FAO/CPPC and Agriculture.
 A similar Database for managing information obtained in pesticide management is developed with the PCB.
 Instructions for entry of data in and the use of PANACEA was written for novices and given to the MOA.